 Rubin sets out on a year of discovery to find out what are the things in her life that truly make her happy.
 She starts out by stating that she already considers herself reasonably happy, but as she researches into her project she becomes aware that she has a lot of room for improvement.
 Her project starts in January where we usually start with new years resolutions.
 As she moves through the months of the year, I start to relate with some of her new found discoveries.

-As a child I was always told, I was a happy child.
-I have no recollection of feeling bad, apart from the usual moments all children go through such as boredom and rebelliousness.
-It had been instilled in me that I was carefree and easygoing.
+I was always told, I was a happy child.
+I have no recollection of feeling bad, apart from the usual moments all children go through such as boredom and rebelliousness, instilling into me that I was carefree and easygoing.
 I described myself as thus all through my early years up until I reached the age of 39 and my life was turned upside down when my husband died.
 Although I never suffered from depression or a breakdown, I did feel like someone had pushed me over a cliff and I was hanging on to the edge by gripping with my fingers.
 I was so scared and did not want to fall off the cliff.
 I believed it would be the death of me.
 Determined to hang on to the part of me that was carefree and easygoing, I existed in a fog for the next few years deluding myself that I was OK.
-In fact I was so unhappy it took all my strength to disguise it.
+In fact, I was so unhappy it took all my strength to disguise it.

 Fake and unhappy Lauren, tried to make sense of it all as friends she trusted abandoned her, she felt lost, confused and would often wake up paranoid that she had said the wrong thing or upset someone.
 The old Lauren would have been mortified.

 It took ten years, yeah! believe it.
 I woke one morning and looked at my kids, who had only ever known their mum as being unhappy.
 If I wanted to find happiness again, I had to find the true me.
 This was going to take some work.